[Startseite]

 • The following file formats are currently recognized (find a zipped collection here):

-*.asc ASCII file format of absorption spectra of the MILTON ROY MR3000 diode array absorption spectrometer.
+*.asc ASCII file format of absorbance spectra of the MILTON ROY MR3000 diode array absorption spectrometer.
 The Y Axis type of the file is detected automatically.

 *.csv ASCII file format ("csv" = comma separated values) of spectra from some different sources: